This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Holiday Programme

-Premium Kids Care will offer a Holiday Programme and be available during Teacher Only Day.
-These will run from 7:30am – 6:00pm Monday – Friday and will be approximately $65.00 per child per day.
+Premium Kids Care offer a Holiday Programme and are available during Teacher Only Day.
+These run from 7:30am – 6:00pm Monday – Friday and are approximately $65.00 per child per day.

 Homework is not compulsory, but it is encouraged and recommended.
 Homework should, whenever possible, be a reinforcement of what is being studied and learned in the current class programme.
 We recommend reading with or to your child every evening, Practical number practice such as helping with shopping and baking, as well as times tables practice and spelling words.
 Physical activity, music and arts are also important parts of home learning.